joedbenjamin/questionsgame/questionsgameserver/readme.md

 ```
 npm run build
 ```
-First, we will need to create some types but what will they be?
+Now that we have that out the way - let's get to the fun stuff (the code) - we will start with the types

 <hr/>